Meet Chi-chi Nwanoku

 Meanwhile, she was spotted (aged 8) by an athletics coach and trained as a 100-metre sprinter, eventually competing at National level.
 This career ended abruptly due to a knee injury aged 18, which is when (and why) she took up the double bass and actively pursued a career in music.

 She studied at the Royal Academy of Music and with Franco Petracchi in Rome, and soon found herself in demand internationally.

-She is a founder member of the Orchestra of the Age of Enlightenment and held the position of Principal double bass there for 30 years.
-She is Professor of Double Bass Historical Studies at the Royal Academy of Music, where she was made a Fellow in 1998, and gives Masterclasses as a visiting Professor at Conservatoires worldwide.
+Chi-chi is a founder member of the Orchestra of the Age of Enlightenment and held the position of Principal double bass there for 30 years.
+She is Professor of Double Bass Historical Studies at the Royal Academy of Music, where she was made a Fellow in 1998.

 View Tales from the Bass Line, a documentary about Chi-chi-Nwanoku, classical double bass player:

 A Grand, Grand Overture – Last Night of the Proms

 A Grand, Grand Overture, composed by Malcolm Arnold, commissioned for Gerard Hoffnung has its premiere performance at the Last Night of the Proms

 Jiří Bělohlávek, Goldie, Jennifer Pike – vacuum cleaners

 Chi-chi Nwanoku – rifles